RossielCS/The-Salad-Bar/README.md

 # Restaurant-Page

-> In this project, I build a web app
+> In this project, I built a website for a catering service called 'The Salad Bar'.
+Here I applied DOM manipulation by dynamically rendering the website using JavaScript, Modules, and Webpack.

 ## Screenshot